asfadmin/thin-egress-app/docs/deploying.md

 for current TEA deployment and configuration procedures.

 ### Enabling S3 direct access
-*NOTE: Support for S3 direct access is currently experimental*

 TEA supports handing out s3 direct access credentials over the optional `/s3credentials` endpoint.
 This endpoint can be deployed by setting the